List of characters in the Mahabharata: Shalva

-Shalva was the king of Shalva kingdom.
-He and Amba, the princess of Kashi, fell in love and Amba decided to choose him during her Swayamvara.
+Shalva was the king of the Shalva kingdom.
+He and Amba, the princess of Kashi, fell in love, and Amba decided to choose him during her svayamvara.
 However, Bhishma won the princesses for his brother Vichitravirya.
-When, Amba told Bhishma about her love, he sent her with honour to Shalva.
-But, Shalva rejected her and told her that he cannot marry her as she was won by Bhishma.
+When Amba told Bhishma about her love, he sent her with honour to Shalva.
+But Shalva rejected her and told her that he would not be able marry her as she had been won by Bhishma.